Dream Office Real Estate Investment Trst (TSE:D.UN) Price Target Cut to C$20.00

-Dream Office Real Estate Investment Trst (TSE:D.UN – Get Rating) had its price objective lowered by CIBC from C$24.00 to C$20.00 in a research note issued on Monday, BayStreet.CA reports.
-The firm currently has an “outperform” rating on the real estate investment trust’s stock.
-CIBC’s price objective suggests a potential upside of 29.28% from the company’s current price.
+Dream Office Real Estate Investment Trst (TSE:D.UN – Get Rating) had its price objective lowered by BMO Capital Markets from C$23.00 to C$20.00 in a report issued on Tuesday morning, BayStreet.CA reports.

 Insiders Place Their Bets